Midwest Slavic Conference

 Midwest Slavic Association Meeting

-CSEEES and the Midwest Slavic Association would like to thank our co-sponsors for making this year's conference possible.
+Slavic Association would like to thank this year’s sponsors.

 General Conference Information